Imperial Valley Press

-The Imperial Valley Press (originally known as the Imperial Press) is a daily newspaper printed outside of the Imperial Valley, California.
-It was owned by Schurz Communications of South Bend, Indiana from 1965 to 2015.
+The Imperial Valley Press (originally known as the Imperial Press) is a daily newspaper published in El Centro, California.
 It is owned by Imperial Valley Media; shareholders include Rhode Island Suburban Newspapers.

 The Imperial Valley Press features local news from all communities of the Imperial Valley and the Mexicali, Baja California area, as well as San Diego County and portions of southwestern Arizona.
 The newspaper focuses on local news, sports and opinion pieces.
-Perhaps one of the best-read features of the paper is its "Probe" column, which solicits reader participation and then attempts to answer questions and address other concerns.